-Even without a cosigner, borrowers with poor credit can get a loan.
-The rates will be higher than you want, but, on the bright side, paying off a loan can help improve your credit if you don’t miss any payments.
+Even without a cosigner, there are ways for borrowers with bad credit to get a loan.
+The rates will be higher, but on the bright side, paying off a new loan on time can improve your credit going forward.

-If you need the money now, there are several online lenders that offer loans to people with bad credit and limited credit histories.
+If you need the money now, there are several online lenders that offer joint personal loans to people with bad credit and limited credit histories.
 SuperMoney’s personal loans database allows you to filter lenders based on the features that matter to you.